All "static" spherically symmetric perfect fluid solutions of Einstein's equations with constant equation of state parameter and finite-polynomial "mass function": Discussion of the solutions found from the standard (NS) OV equation

 The density is proportional to $\frac{1}{r^{2}}$, but this is a mild singularity because the mass function goes to zero as $r \rightarrow 0$, i.e. there is no mass point at the origin.
 Of course, there is no event horizon, so the singularity is naked.

-The origin is attractive to test particles for $w < -3-2\sqrt{2}$ and for $w > 0$; repulsive for $-3+2\sqrt{2} < w < 0$.
-The sign of attraction correlates with the sign of $\rho + 3p$, the so-called "density of active gravitational mass" (e.g.~\cite{groundup}) for the fluid.
-The pressure is positive for all $w$ ranges, and since $p \propto \rho \propto \frac{1}{r^{2}}$, the pressure gradient is always towards the origin.
-So, we cannot understand the balance of a fluid element as in terms of $\rho$ (both forces would accelerate the fluid element towards the origin in the ultraphantom case), but in terms of $\rho + p$, the "density of inertial mass" (e.g.~\cite{groundup}).
+For test particles, the sign of attraction to the origin is the same as that of $w(1+w)$, that is, the origin attractive for $w < -3-2\sqrt{2}$ and for $w > 0$, repulsive for $-3+2\sqrt{2} < w < 0$.
+On the other hand, the pressure is positive for all $w$ values, and since $p \propto \rho \propto \frac{1}{r^{2}}$, the pressure gradient is always towards the origin.
+Naively thinking in terms of $\rho$, it would seem that both forces would be pushing a fluid element towards the origin in the ultraphantom case ($\rho$ is negative), but the "density of inertial mass" (e.g.~\cite{groundup}), $(\rho + p)$ [here proportional to $w(1+w)$] is positive so that static equilibrium is possible.

 These static ultraphantom solutions constitute a counterexample to the impression in the literature (e.g. see~\cite{no_stat_phantom}) that everywhere-phantom static spherically symmetric solutions cannot exist.